Blog

 Balance quality and quantity

-While high-quality patents and trade secrets are essential, sheer volume of IP assets also matters in terms of market coverage, competitive deterrence, and investor confidence.
-A well-rounded portfolio signals to investors that your startup is taking a comprehensive approach to protecting its innovations, reducing risk, and increasing potential market value.
-A single strong patent may not be enough to create a true competitive moat.
-One patent cannot always cover your evolving technology, but a patent family pending at the patent office can give your startup flexibility and protection as you continue to innovate.
+High-quality patents and trade secrets are essential for protecting the core features of your products and services, but a large number of IP assets can provide a wider scope of coverage.
+A well-rounded portfolio signals to investors that you take a comprehensive approach to protect your innovations.
+A single issued patent cannot always cover your evolving technology, but a patent family pending at the patent office can give your startup flexibility and protection as you continue to innovate.
 Investors look favorably on startups with layers of patent protection, including both broad and narrowly tailored claims protecting the innovation.
-Similarly, investors look favorably on startups with portfolios that include multiple types of IP protection — such as a combination of patents, trademarks, and trade secrets — thus ensuring broader market coverage.
-Demonstrating a strategic approach to the depth, breadth, and scope of your IP will strengthen your position in funding discussions.
+They also tend to look favorably on startups with portfolios that include multiple types of IP protection — such as a combination of patents, trademarks, and trade secrets — thus ensuring broader market coverage.

 Because IP rights are territorial, expanding into Europe, Asia, or other regions requires a strategic filing plan for each market.
 But building an international patent portfolio can be prohibitively expensive for startups.
 The best approach is to focus on key markets that align with your business strategy and growth potential.
 Demonstrating that you’ve carefully selected regions for protection and enforcement will reassure investors of your global growth strategy while ensuring efficient resource allocation.